martin0300/GDPS-Editor-2.2-Save-Extractor/README.md

 1. **Restart both Tun2Socks and the extractor.**
 2. Make sure your **device and computer are on the same network.**
 3. **Double-check the proxy IP address and port number.**
 4. In case of a **"Data size limit exceeded!"** error you can try the `--1gbsize` switch when starting the extractor.
-This can be done with the following command: `node extractor.mjs --1gbsize`
+This can be done by double clicking `start-1gbsize.bat` or with the following command: `node extractor.mjs --1gbsize`

 If it still doesn't work, [**open an issue**](https://github.com/martin0300/GDPS-Editor-2.2-Save-Extractor/blob/main/CONTRIBUTING.md) and I'll take a look at it.